My latest station update; October 4th, 2019, I am currently borrowing a Kenwood TS-450S for my regular HF operations.

-Another shack upgrade is battery backup for all radios and TNCs; currently a 2m/70cm voice, a 2m radio and packet TNC running 24/7, and an HF rig.
-Not only are all of the radios on battery backup, the batteries are on constant grid charge/maintenance, but I have a solar backup is available for grid down conditions.
+Another shack upgrade is battery backup for all active radios and TNCs; currently a 2m/70cm voice, a 2m radio and packet TNC running 24/7, and an HF rig.
+Not only are all of the radios on battery backup, the batteries are on constant grid charge/maintenance, but a solar backup is available for grid down conditions.
 I hope to expand the battery bank as well as test the solar more frequently over the nextr year.

-- Yaesu FT-890 HF al mode primary HF base voice/data
+- Kenwood TS-450S HF al mode primary HF base voice/data

 - Yaesu FT-817ND All-band all-mode primary HF mobile